datalayer/mcp-server-composer/examples/proxy-anonymous/README.md

 The composer will:
 - Read configuration from `mcp_server_composer.toml`
-- Start both Git and Filesystem MCP servers as child processes
+- Start both Calculator and Echo MCP servers as child processes
 - Manage their lifecycles (coming soon: unified SSE endpoint)

 ### 3. Use the AI Agent (Coming Soon)